Guidelines for Authors Preparing Manuscripts for Publication Template can be downloaded at this Template Link

 REFERENCES (CAMBRIA, CAPITAL, BOLD 10 FONT SIZE)

-References should be written like this.
+References should be written according to APA 7th edition.
 All of the references should be written in alphabetical order.
-Please do not use any web-site [URL] as a citation.
+Please do not use any website [URL] as a citation.
 Do not put an empty line between references.

 Articles